epam/edp-install/docs/operator-guide/manage-jenkins-ci-job-provision.md

 10. Create Secret, GitServer CR and Jenkins credentials with the "gitlab" ID by following the instruction: [Adjust Import Strategy](../operator-guide/import-strategy.md).

-  After the steps above are performed, the new custom job-provision will be available in **Advanced Settings** during the application creation in Admin Console.
+  After the steps above are performed, the new custom job-provision will be available in **Advanced Settings** during the application creation in the Headlamp UI:

   !![Gitlab job provision](../assets/operator-guide/gitlab-job-provision.png "Gitlab job provision")

-### Related Articles
+## Related Articles

 * [CI Pipeline for Container](../../user-guide/container-stages)